mratsim/constantine/constantine/README.md

 # Constantine-backed protocols

-This folder stores protocol implemented on top of Constantine.
+This folder stores protocols implemented on top of Constantine.

+It also provides low-level "Named math objects" like named elliptic curves or fields.

+Warning ⚠️:
+    The low-level APIs have no stability guarantee.
+    Use high-level protocols which are designed according to a stable specs and with misuse resistance in mind.

 <!-- TOC -->